 Mold rashes on skin

-Breathing in mold spores causes a rather long list of unpleasant symptoms.
-One of these symptoms is an extremely itchy red rash that usually appears on the face, arms, torso, or legs.
+Even if there is just a small amount of mold in your home, you could have an above average amount of mold spores floating around.
+Breathing in these spores causes a rather long list of unpleasant symptoms.
+One of these symptoms are extremely itchy red skin rashes that usually appear on the face, arms, torso, or legs.
 Here we will help identify it, reveal how it forms and what treatments are available.

 - What causes mold rashes on the skin?

 - What does a mold rash look like?